Configuring DuckDB spatial extension in dbt projects

 4. Query Planning & Memory Boundaries

 Spatial joins are inherently expensive.
-When configuring DuckDB for production dbt runs, you must balance thread allocation with memory ceilings to prevent out-of-memory (OOM) crashes during large-scale intersections or nearest-neighbor operations.
+When configuring DuckDB for production dbt runs, balance thread allocation with memory ceilings to prevent out-of-memory (OOM) crashes during large-scale intersections or nearest-neighbor operations.

-DuckDB’s spatial optimizer relies on in-memory R-tree construction.
+DuckDB’s spatial optimizer relies on in-memory R-tree construction for spatial joins.
 For datasets exceeding 10 million geometries, explicitly cap concurrent threads and allocate sufficient memory for index materialization:

 # profiles.yml snippet for production targets